ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgun.md

 - turn off the exiting stage and turn on the entering stage
 - check if the bullet actually fired

-<p>The best sensor in my opinion is the infrared one, evenif I've seen mechanical sensors, like metal tabs at the end of the stage, been used in other designs.</p>
+<p>The best sensor in my opinion is an infrared one, evenif I've seen mechanical sensors, like metal tabs at the end of the stage, been used in other designs.</p>